mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 How small depends on the mission and level of short- and long-term risk.
 Cr5000 is more than a typical starship crewmember makes in a month and is reasonable for a few days' expert-level work.
-Physical risk should increase the payment, as should the possibility of long- term problems, whilst simple tasks pay less.
+Physical risk should increase the payment, as should the possibility of long-term problems, whilst simple tasks pay less.
 As a general guideline, an uncomplicated task requiring some creativity or specialist skills should pay about two to four times as much the equivalent amount of time working aboard a starship.
 Thus, Cr2500–5000 plus reasonable